Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 - Manual snapshot: If you want to keep your automated backups longer than 35 days, use manual snapshots.
 Manual snapshots are similar to taking Amazon EBS snapshots, except you manage them in the Amazon RDS console.

 With Amazon RDS, you can manage common database administration tasks like OS patching, database updates, and backups

-Tables should be indexed to allow a query to quickly find the data needed to produce a result.
-Indexes can also help control the way data is physically stored on disk.
-They physically group records into a predictable order based on the key values within the table.
-This plays a huge part in the speed and efficiency of queries.

 OLTP: databases focus on recording Update, Insertion, and Deletion data transactions.
 OLAP: you can extract information from a large database and analyze it for decision-making